Mesalina23/Mesalina23/README.md

 I'm Mesalina, after having trained in @Adalab as a Front-end Developer, I present myself to show you my work, 👀 offer myself for any collaboration and mainly ...
 To continue learning!!!✨

 - 🔭 I’m currently working on creating new websites.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on projects.
 - 💬 Ask me about my repos, I'll be glad to be in tounch with you!
-- 📫 How to reach me: https://twitter.com/mebrapu
+- 📫 How to reach me: https://twitter.com/mebrapu or https://www.linkedin.com/in/mebrapu

 ## Tech Stack: ![technical-support_icon-icons com_52812 (1)](https://user-images.githubusercontent.com/87035009/139451650-617bfe5e-09fd-4cc5-90fe-ebcecbcc24e8.png)